jrochkind/rails_stackview/README.md

 **Tools** for integrating the Harvard Innovation Lab [stackview](https://github.com/harvard-lil/stackview) Javascript into a Rails app.

 This is not an out of the box solution, integrating it into your app will require some development.

 The hardest part, for call-number browse, is typically arranging your call numbers somewhere so they can be accessed in sorted order.

-RailsStackview also not fully mature -- solutions have been worked out for my own use case needs, I've tried to architect in a way to support flexibility, and provide tools at different levels for different needs.
-But not all possibile configuration or architecture to support flexiblity have been fleshed out, and the architecture may not be ideal.

-We do provide the stackview assets in a way compatible with the asset pipeline, which can be used directly.
-We also provide some higher level tools for certain use cases.
+RailsStackview contains the original stackview assets, arranged for the Rails asset pipeline.
+Along with some higher-level components.
+These higher-level have been created for my own use cases and needs; while I've tried to give a nod to future expandability, they haven't been created to be fully robust and configurable for all use cases.
+In this project, for a change, I've tried to be guided by keeping it simple and [YAGNI](http://martinfowler.com/bliki/Yagni.html).

-Our focused use case is 'shelf browse', browse through a very long list of ordered items, starting at a specified point in the middle.
+My focused use case is 'shelf browse', browse through a very long list of ordered items, starting at a specified point in the middle.

 ## Requirements